 Students who have concerns related to their ability to provide a clear Police Information Check should consult with the Faculty.
 The ultimate responsibility for ensuring that students meet the requirements of clinical agencies lies with the students.
 Other background checks may be required by a clinical agency, such as a child intervention record check.
 Students will be advised if any additional background checks are required by a clinical agency.
-See \$23.8.3 for more information on the general requirements concerning Police Information Checks and the fees associated with them.
+See §23.8.3 for more information on the general requirements concerning Police Information Checks and the fees associated with them.

 - (8) Deposit: Applicants are advised of the decision of the Admissions Committee in the Spring.
-Successful applicants, on accepting a place in the first-year class, must send a nonrefundable tuition deposit payable to the University of Alberta.
-This deposit is credited to tuition fees when the student registers.
-Should a candidate withdraw after accepting a position or not meet specified conditions within the time allowed as stated in the offer of admission, this deposit is forfeited. - (9) Students admitted to the MD program must present all required documentation to the Faculty office before orientation.
+Upon notification of admission, successful applicants, on accepting a place in the first-year class, must confirm their admission and intention to register by submitting a nonrefundable tuition deposit within the time specified in the offer of admission, payable to the University of Alberta.
+This deposit will be credited toward payment of tuition upon completion of registration..
+Should a candidate withdraw after accepting a position or not meet specified conditions within the time allowed as stated in the offer of admission, this deposit is forfeited.
+(See \$13.5.3). - (9) Students admitted to the MD program must present all required documentation to the Faculty office before orientation.
 Documentation includes photos and the College of Physicians and Surgeons form.